wp-plugins/woocommerce-novalnet-gateway/wordpress_woocommerce_novalnet_readme_en.txt

 -------------------------------------------------------------------------------

-Note:  If you wish to display credit card form in your specified template , kindly search the following codes on novalnetpayments.php under'wp-content/plugin/woocommerce-novalnet-gateway/' and fill-out the respective values in below mentioned HTML tags
+Note:  If you wish to display Credit Card form in your specified template , kindly search the following codes on novalnetpayments.php under'wp-content/plugin/woocommerce-novalnet-gateway/' and fill-out the respective values in below mentioned HTML tags

 // code to add css values